 How do you know if you are addicted to sugar?

-Addictions can be tricky to define; there are both physical and psychological addictions.
+Addictions are tricky to define; there are both physical and psychological addictions.
 Proving something is an addiction is a bit difficult, but the test below is a test that would work for any addiction.
 Give it a try:

 - Have you ever used sugar as a reward for something?
 Was sugar the treat you gave yourself after you completed a task or a job well done?